 totalto zero before the list starts.

 This is just an example.
-If you really needed to add up all the elements in a list, Python has a function called
+Python has a function called

 The append function can be used to add a value to the end of a list.
 For example:

 numbers = [2, 4, 6, 8] numbers.append(7) print(numbers) # [2, 4, 6, 8, 7]